The Hidden Costs of Email-Based Attacks: Why Secure Email Gateways Are a Necessity

 Regulatory Penalties: The Compliance Price Tag

-GDPR penalties related to email security failures now average €2.8 million per incident within the EU, while U.S. organizations face a complex patchwork of state-level regulations.
-California’s enhanced privacy laws led to average penalties of $750,000 for email security incidents affecting resident data in 2024, with several other states implementing similar enforcement measures.
+GDPR penalties related to email security failures can be significant within the EU, while U.S. organizations face a complex patchwork of state-level regulations.
+California’s enhanced privacy laws and other state regulations have led to penalties for email security incidents affecting resident data, with several other states implementing similar enforcement measures.

 Industry-specific regulations create additional exposure: